 Continuation of Existing Regulatory Coverage

-Continuation of Existing Regulatory Coverage is the automatic continuation of regulatory coverage for Enrollees with regulatory coverage under previous Order 2006-0003-DWQ, from the previous Order to this General Order, conditioned on each Enrollee’s electronic certification for continued coverage in CIWQS.
+Continuation of Existing Regulatory Coverage is the automatic continuation of regulatory coverage for Enrollees with regulatory coverage under previous Order 2006-0003-DWQ, from the previous Order to this General Order.
+Enrollees continuing existing regulatory coverage are not required to pay application fee for enrollment under this order.

 Data Submitter